John Leguizamo: 2000–2009

-Broadway and theater

-In 1991, Leguizamo also wrote and performed in the Off-Broadway production Mambo Mouth, where he played seven different characters.
-Mambo Mouth won an Obie Award and an Outer Critics Award.
-He was listed as one of 12 "Promising New Actors of 1991" in "John Willis' Screen Worlds Vol. 43".

-In 1993, Leguizamo wrote and performed in Spic-O-Rama, where he made fun of the stereotyping of Latinos in the United States.
-The production won a Drama Desk Award and four Cable ACE Awards.
-Both Mambo Mouth and Spic-O-Rama were later filmed for presentation on HBO.

-In 1998, he debuted on Broadway in the production of Freak, a semi-autobiographical one-person play that was filmed for HBO and released on October 10, 1998, with Spike Lee sitting in as director.
-The show won him the Drama Desk Award for Outstanding One-Person Show and the Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program.

-In 2002, he wrote and performed in Sexaholix...
-A Love Story, which explained his love life and how he started his own family.
+2010–2016

+In 2010, Leguizamo also guest-starred on The Electric Company as himself, rhyming about commas and quotation marks.
 In June 2010, Leguizamo opened his semi-autobiographical one-man theater show, Klass Klown (later renamed Ghetto Klown), based on his memoir Pimps, Hos, Playa Hatas, and All the Rest of My Hollywood Friends: My Life.
-After the show ran at various theaters in the United States and Leguizamo performed an "unplugged" version of it under the title John Leguizamo Warms Up at a Chicago theater, it opened on Broadway in March 2011 at the Lyceum Theatre.
+After the show had run at various theaters in the United States, and Leguizamo had performed an "unplugged" version of it under the title John Leguizamo Warms Up at a Chicago theater, it opened on Broadway in March 2011 at the Lyceum Theatre.
 The show, about Leguizamo's path from obscurity to stardom, opened to many positive reviews and was extended through July 10, 2011.
 A CD of the show was released.
-In 2011, Leguizamo received the Outer Critics Circle Award for Outstanding Solo Performance and the Drama Desk Award for Outstanding Solo Performance for his performance in the show.
+In 2011, Leguizamo received the Outer Critics Circle Award for Outstanding Solo Performance, and the Drama Desk Award for Outstanding Solo Performance for his performance in the show.
 In September 2011, Leguizamo began an international tour of Ghetto Klown in Los Angeles.
 On July 13, 2012, PBS debuted Tales From a Ghetto Klown, a documentary about Leguizamo's life and the show's development.
 On November 16, 2013, John taped Ghetto Klown at The New Jersey Performing Arts Center in Newark, NJ for HBO.